It’s not every day you get to work with your marketing role models. But just last year, we were lucky enough to work with ours.

 No one will tell Janna or Sara how to do their jobs.
 Instead, they set their own goals, are held accountable for them, and are personally responsible for figuring out how to reach them.
 No micromanagement.
 No freeloading.
 Just extreme ownership.

 And that’s not something we see every day.
-Yet it makes our work easier because it means that we don’t have to circle one piece of content through the whole department for endless rounds of comments and approvals.
+Yet, as an external marketing partner it makes our work easier because it means that we don’t have to circle one piece of content through the whole department for endless rounds of comments and approvals.

 Instead, you’ll get feedback ridiculously quickly from the one person who knows exactly what they’re trying to achieve and knows exactly which edits are worth doing.